 California is a community property state.
 This means that with a few exceptions, assets accumulated during the time of your marriage, or from community efforts, are divided equally.

 Separate property includes the property you owned before your marriage or received as a gift or inheritance during your marriage.
 However, there are many ways that separate property, or at least a portion of it, can become community property.
 Here are a few examples:

-The surest way to protect your separate property is to have an experienced lawyer craft apremarital agreement that clearly states what community property is and what is separate property.
+The surest way to protect your separate property is to have an experienced lawyer craft a premarital agreement that limits the means by which the community can acquire an interest in separate property.

 For Help With Protecting Separate Property

 To discuss your separate property concerns with an experienced family law attorney, call me at 916-696-2425, or fill out my online contact form.